mit-orcd/orcd-docs-edit/docs/filesystems-file-transfer/filesystems.md

 ## Engaging

 Users each get a Home Directory that is backed up and meant for important files.
 An additional larger Pool space is provided for storing larger datasets longer term.
 Larger Scratch space is not backed up.
 [Additional storage can be purchased](project-filesystems.md), and PIs can request an additional 5TB of shared Pool storage for their lab.
-The Scratch spaces are meant for data used in actively running jobs, it will be faster to access during your job for the majority of workloads, but are not backed up and should not be used for long term storage.
-Any files that cannot be easily replaced should be stored in Home or Pool storage, or back up outside of Engaging.
+The Scratch spaces are meant for data used in actively running jobs.
+It will be faster to access Scratch during your job for the majority of workloads, but it is not backed up and should not be used for long term storage.
+Any files that cannot be easily replaced should be stored in Home or Pool storage, or backed up outside of Engaging.

 See the table below for a description of each storage space.
 If your account was created before January 2025 and has not yet been migrated to the new storage, select the second tab.